What is a RiverLink transponder?

 records.
 Tolls will be automatically deducted from prepaid accounts.
 Customers without prepaid

-accounts will receive a bill in the mail.
+accounts will receive an invoice in the mail.
 Toll rates are higher for customers who choose not to

 use a transponder due to higher administrative costs.